ManifoldScholar/manifold-docs/_docs/customizing/settings/twitter.md

 ## Update Manifold Settings

-In the Manifold backend, navigate to the "settings" menu item.
-Under the "integration" tab enter the Consumer Key into the field labeled "Twitter Consumer Key."
-Enter the Consumer secret into the field labeled "Twitter Consumer Secret."
+Back in Manifold, under the "Twitter" header, enter the Consumer Key into the field labeled `Twitter Consumer Key`.
+Enter the Consumer secret into the field labeled `Twitter Consumer Secret`.

-If you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`:
+Alternatively, if you manage settings in the environment \(`MANAGE_SETTINGS_FROM_ENV=1` in your `.env` file\), you should set the corresponding settings in `.env`:

 ``` conf
 # Google OAuth Integration